neos/neos-development-collection/Neos.Neos/Documentation/ExtendingNeos/UiExtensibility.rst

 ======================

 Any settings under 'Neos.Neos.Ui.frontendConfiguration' would be available here.
-Might be used also for third parth packages to deliver own settings to the UI, but this is still experimental.
+Might be used also for third-party packages to deliver own settings to the UI, but this is still experimental.
 Settings from each package should be prefixed to avoid collisions (unprefixed settings are reserved for the core UI itself), e.g.:

 .. code-block:: yaml